cisco-ie/tdm/doc/docs/guides/Crash Course.md

-# TDM Crash Course
+# Crash Course
 This document aims to rapidly get technical users up to speed on concepts/technologies behind TDM to more effectively understand what is happening and begin developing.
-This crash course does not cover any information regarding validation, such as how to request the data - only how to go about parsing the data models.
+This crash course only briefly covers information regarding validation, such as how to request the data - we primarily focus on broader concepts.
 This also assumes some level of familiarity with basic terminology such as "CLI".

 [[toc]]